sandesh711/Website_Data_Analysis/README.md

 To apply the Python webscraping topics in Task 4, I have created a web page and got information from the webpage using BeautifulSoup library.ChatGPT is a teammate with whom I ask for help when I get stuck.

 # Result
-Results are shared as excel file when data analysis and graph is generated in excel.
+Results are shared as excel file, when data analysis and graph is generated in excel.
 Visualisation from Rstudio tool saved as jpgs.
-Python programs are share as jupyter notebook.
+Python programs are shared as jupyter notebook.